-Blueland offers eco-friendly alternatives to some of your most used cleaning products including glass cleaner, bathroom and our favorite—the multi-purpose (great for kitchens, tabletops, dusting, you name it).
-Just fill up one of their BPA-free bottles with water, drop in the toxin free tablet and watch your green cleaner form in front of you.
-Their bottles are designed to last forever so you’ll only have to replenish the tablets, which are just $2 and come in compostable packaging.
+Blueland offers eco-friendly alternatives to some of your most used cleaning products including glass cleaner, bathroom and my favorite—the multi-purpose (great for kitchens, tabletops, dusting, you name it).
+Just fill up one of their BPA-free bottles with water, drop in the toxin-free tablet and watch your green cleaner form in front of you.
+Their bottles are designed to last forever so you’ll only have to replenish the tablets, which are just two dollars and come in compostable packaging.

-For everyone’s favorite, bathroom cleaning (*eye roll*), we recommend using a tough scouring pad like this Walnut Scrubber from Public Goods.
-You’ll be able to cut through relentless soap scum guilt-free because it’s made of 100% natural vegetable cellulose.
-It’s also good for dishwashing if you’re looking to swap your sponge for something more eco-friendly.
+For everyone’s favorite, bathroom cleaning (*eye roll*), I recommend using a tough scouring pad like this Walnut Scrubber from Public Goods.
+You’ll be able to cut through relentless soap scum guilt-free because it’s made of 100 percent natural vegetable cellulose.

 As far as dishwashing goes, a compostable scrubber is a great alternative to your bacteria-laden dish sponge (which also contains pesky microplastics).
-This one from the Package Free Shop is made from Untreated Beechwood, Tampico Fibre and steel.
-When it’s on its last scrub just remove the head, take out any staples and compost the bristles and wooden base.
-Then lock in a new one and get to washing (or ditch the dishes, have a glass of wine and clean tomorrow, we won’t judge).
+This one from Zefiro is made from bamboo and when it’s on its last scrub just remove the head and toss it in the compost bin.
+Then lock in a new one and get to washing (or ditch the dishes, have a glass of wine and clean tomorrow, I won’t judge).

-All of our spill-prone Green Freaks can rejoice!
+Spill-prone eco-enthusiasts rejoice!
 The Laundress offers a powerful stain remover and bleach alternative that are free of toxins, allergens, phthalates, petroleum and artificial color.
-Reviews claim the solutions effectively remove various stains including those of the pit variety, from makeup or even marinara sauce.
+Reviews claim the solutions effectively remove various stains including those of the pit variety, from makeup, or even marinara sauce.
 Bonus, it’s a women-owned company so the eco and woman warrior in you will approve.

-*For a nice finishing touch, light a soy candle (we like this one), sit back, relax and enjoy your clean (and green) home!
+*For a nice finishing touch, light a planet-friendly candle, sit back, relax and enjoy your clean (and green) home!